Cheap pet insurance

 What is pet insurance?

-On top of this, a pet insurance policy will usually include liability cover (in case your pet causes an accident and you are held responsible) and loss or theft cover – but this does depend on the type of policy, and level of cover.
+Plus, a pet insurance policy will usually include liability cover (in case your pet causes an accident and you are held responsible) and loss or theft cover, but this does depend on the type of policy, and level of cover.

 MSE weekly email